+35725368683

 By George Konstantinou

-The legal profession in Cyprus is regulated by the Advocates Law Chapter 2.
+The Advocates Law, Chapter 2, regulate the legal profession in Cyprus.
 This legislation established the Cyprus Bar Association (CBA), the regulatory body of lawyers with over 4000 members.

 The main duty of the CBA is to control the practice of the legal profession in Cyprus.
-The aim is for its members to follow high standards of services and ethics.
+The aim is for its members to follow high standards of service and ethics.

-Further, we also have the Local Bar Associations, comprised of all Cyprus lawyers practicing the profession in each District.
+Further, we also have the Local Bar Associations, comprised of all lawyers practising the profession in each District.
 There are six Local Bar Associations, one for each of the six districts of Cyprus:

 • Nicosia,